CS3249-BEYA/Conversational-User-Interface/README.md

 * If connection fails, check port `11434` is free
 * Re-pull model if necessary (`ollama rm phi3:medium && ollama pull phi3:medium`)

----

-## Contributing

-Contributions are welcome!
-You can help by:

-* Improving the frontend UI
-* Adding more examples or cultural notes
-* Optimizing chatbot prompts for better learning

----

-## License

-This project is licensed under the MIT License.

----

-## Contact

-For questions or support, open an issue or contact the maintainer.